Beliavsky/Fortran-related-books/README.md

 # Fortran-related-books
 Books with Fortran code, other than Fortran textbooks.
 Copy of the Related Books section of the [Fortran Wiki](http://fortranwiki.org/fortran/show/Books).
-If you have a books suggestion or if the code of a books is not linked here, please create an issue.
+If you have a book suggestion or if the code of a book is not linked here, please create an issue.

 Akaike, Hirotsugu (1975).
 [TIMSAC-74, a time series analysis and control program package](https://www.amazon.com/TIMSAC-74-analysis-control-Computer-monographs/dp/B0007B3OIW/fortran-wiki-20) Institute of Statistical Mathematics.
 R package [timsac: Time Series Analysis and Control](https://cran.r-project.org/web/packages/timsac/index.html) has Fortran code.